Z-orgs/SOffee/README.md

 SOffee - Online Coffee Store
 ============================

 SOffee is a website that offers a wide variety of coffee, coffee beans, and accessories for coffee lovers.
-The website is developed using Express.js and TypeScript, by [710](https://github.com/710x) and [Yuno](https://github.com/imdev2002).
+The website is developed using Express.js, by [710](https://github.com/710x) and [Yuno](https://github.com/imdev2002).

 Features
 --------